vstinner/vstinner.github.io/content/posix_locale.rst

 commonly produced `mojibake <https://en.wikipedia.org/wiki/Mojibake>`_.
-For these reasons, when users complained about the Python behaviour with the POSIX locale, bug reports were closed with a message like: "your system is not correctly configured, please fix your locale".
+For these reasons, when users complained about the Python behaviour with the POSIX locale, bug reports were closed with a message like: "your system is not properly configured, please fix your locale".

-I only started to make a shy change in Python 3.5 for the POSIX locale at the end of 2013 (Python 3.5 was released in 2015).
-We will have to wait for Nick Coghlan for significant changes in Python 3.7 (commit in 2017, released scheduled in 2018).
+I only started to make a shy change for the POSIX locale in Python 3.5 at the end of 2013: use ``surrogateescape`` for stdin and stdout.
+We will have to wait for Nick Coghlan in 2017 for significant changes in Python 3.7.

+This article explains the slow transition, **six years** since the first bug report (2011) to the significant change (2017), from "you must fix your locale" to "maybe Python can do something for you".

 **This article is the fifth in a series of articles telling the history and rationale of the Python 3 Unicode model for the operating system:**